nickminaev/handson/intro-to-kubernetes/README.md

 In the command's output you'll 3 Pods again.
 Note how immediately the ReplicaSet created a new Pod instead of the deleted one.

-It's important to note that the Pods are _ephemeral_, i.e. they can be easily delete by the k8s API at any moment.
+It's a good practice to run only stateless applications (as opposed to databases and filestores) on top of a k8s cluster.
-So, the the Pods that are controlled by a ReplicaSet always must run a stateless application.
+Hence, in the vast majority of the cases all your Pods will be controlled by ReplicaSets.

-For example, one of the Nodes in the cluster goes down suddenly.
-In such case, the k8s Control Pane will quickly replace the missing Pod with a new one.
+Think of Pods as if they could be deleted by the k8s control plane every moment without any special reason (for example, a Node suddenly goes down).
+This approach ensures the applications that are running on top of a k8s cluster are highly available and robust.

 # Get Some More Info